Dalle ransomware removal instructions

 To eliminate Dalle virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-In order to prevent this situation users must be very cautious when browsing the Internet, as well as downloading, installing, and updating software.
-We highly recommend to think twice before opening any email attachment.
+To prevent this situation, be very cautious when browsing the internet, and downloading, installing, and updating software.
+We strongly recommend that you think twice before opening any email attachment.
 Files/links received from suspicious email addresses should never be opened.
-Same goes for attachments that are irrelevant and do not concern you.
-Software should be downloaded only from official sources, using direct download links.
+The same applies to attachments that are irrelevant or do not concern you.
+Software should be downloaded from official sources only, using direct download links.
 Third party downloaders/installers should never be used, since they often include rogue applications.
-Same goes for software updates.
-Keeping installed applications and operating system up-to-date is also extremely important.
-To achieve this, however, use only implemented functions or tools provided by the official developer.
-Software piracy is considered a cyber crime.
-Moreover, the risk of infections is extremely high.
-For this reason, cracking installed applications should never be considered.
-Lastly, be sure to have a reputable anti-virus/anti-spyware suite installed and running, because it will help you detect and eliminate malware before it harms the system.
+The same applies to software updates.
+Keeping installed applications and operating systems up-to-date is extremely important, however, use only implemented functions or tools provided by the official developer.
+Software piracy is a cyber crime and the risk of infections is extremely high.
+Therefore, cracking installed applications should never be considered.
+Have a reputable anti-virus/anti-spyware suite installed and running, since this will detect and eliminate malware before it harms the system.
 If your computer is already infected with Dalle, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Dalle ransomware's text file ("_readme.txt"):
+Text presented in Dalle ransomware text file ("_readme.txt"):

 Don't worry, you can return all your files!

 All your files like photos, databases, documents and other important are encrypted with strongest encryption and unique key.

 The only method of recovering files is to purchase decrypt tool and unique key for you.